 When do registration holds, room draw holds, and transcript holds take effect?

 Registration holds and room draw holds take effect when a student has a significant past due balance.
 A student may not register for the next semester, add or drop classes, participate in the room draw or receive her diploma until her past due balance is paid in full or satisfactory payment arrangements are made.
 Transcript holds are invoked for any current student with a past due balance of $100 or more.
 Former students may not order transcripts unless the balance is paid in full.

 What happens if I don’t receive notification of the bill?

 Bills must be paid by the due date to avoid late charges.
-The first email notification is sent when the bills are published for viewing.
-If students do not log in to view the bill within five days, a reminder email will be sent.
+The email notification is sent to students and authorized users when the bills are ready for viewing.
 Students are responsible for making sure electronic mailboxes are not over quota and that spam filters are not excluding emails from firstname.lastname@example.org.
 The MHC email is used for official communication to students including billing notification.
-We expect all students to check their campus email and ISIS accounts regularly and, even if email notification is not received, to check for a bill within the first week to ten days of each month.
+We expect all students to check their campus email and Mount Holyoke accounts regularly and, even if email notification is not received, to check for a bill within the first week to ten days of each month.

 Why am I billed for health insurance?
 I already waived it last year!

 The Commonwealth of Massachusetts requires that all regular full-time students be billed for injury and sickness insurance.
 Domestic students who have comparable coverage with a U.S. insurance carrier and who do not wish to accept this coverage must complete the online Gallagher Student Risk Waiver Form by the waiver deadline for the health insurance charge to be reversed.
 You will be billed each year and must verify coverage each year in order to waive the insurance.